 - Factors of Organizational Performance

-A lot of HR professionals, especially Strategic Planners, are placing a big part of their efforts on organizational performance; but as this term arises, we see that operation managers, finance directors, legal advisors and entrepreneurs are also focusing on organizational performance.
+A lot of HR professionals, especially Strategic Planners, are placing a big part of their efforts on organizational performance; but as this term arises, we see that operations managers, finance directors, legal advisors, and entrepreneurs are also focusing on organizational performance management.

-So, Organizational Performance refers to the analysis of a company’s performance against its objectives and goals.
+So, Organizational Performance refers to the analysis of an organization’s performance against its objectives and goals.
 Or comparing the intended results vs the actual results.

 An Organizational Performance definition according to Wikipedia says that: “Organizational performance comprises the actual output or results of an organization as measured against its intended outputs (or goals and objectives).”

-- The Operational Performance of the organization which focuses on observable indices like customer satisfaction and loyalty, the firm social capital and competitive edge derived from capabilities and resources.
+- The Operational Performance of the organization focuses on observable indices like customer satisfaction and loyalty, the firm social capital, and competitive edge derived from capabilities and resources.